mees-van-wel/hexa-center-website/src/routes/guide/scheduling/appointment-types/index.md

 ### 3.3.
 Entering a description

-An appointment type's description is automatically added to an appointment when selecting that appointment type.
-The description editor uses the rich text editor feature.
+An appointment type's description is automatically added to an appointment when selecting that appointment type in the appointment creation menu.
+The description text field uses the rich text editor feature.
 The rich text editor feature allows you to edit text like you would in programs like Word or Pages.

 ![Appointment types description](/images/guide/appointment-types-description.JPG "Appointment types description")